ArkadiYoskovitz/StraightShotMiniGame/README.md

 Not all that exciting, but it was an academic exercise for one of my courses.

-NOTE: Contains an example for a non Jlabel bases ListCellRenderer implementation, thats not that common on line.
+NOTE: Contains an example for a non-Jlabel bases ListCellRenderer implementation, thats not common to find online.

 You're more then welcome to it.